Two Days Behaviour Driven Development (BDD) Workshop

 - Collaboratively define scenarios that refine and clarify user stories.

-- Discover improved confidence & increase in development speed by writing behavior first.
+- Discover improved confidence & increase in development speed by writing behaviour first.

 - Learn various techniques and strategies to write acceptance criteria for your user stories.